Sometimes you think everything’s been taken care of.

 “Did you bring a lunch today?”

 “No. Today’s my cafeteria day.
 They have Mexican fajitas for lunch.
-I’ll see whether it’s as good as what we had in Tucson.”
+I’ll see whether they are as good as what we had in Tucson.”

 “I brought a lunch.
 Mrs. Butler made it for me since she was making one for Mike anyway.
 She said making one more for me was easy.
 It’s two meatloaf sandwiches, chips, and an apple.”